python/typeshed/CONTRIBUTING.md

 You can use checks
 like `if sys.version_info >= (3, 8):` to denote new functionality introduced
 in a given Python version or solve type differences.
-When doing so, only use one-tuples or two-tuples.
+When doing so, only use two-tuples.
 Because of this, if a given functionality was introduced in, say, Python 3.7.4, your check:

 * should be expressed as `if sys.version_info >= (3, 7):`